Welcome to the Premier Website for Professional Business Analysis

 Contents

-Relativity: Cost Savings, Avoided Cost, Opportunity Cost
+Relativity: Cost Savings, Avoided & Opportunity Costs

-The concepts cost saving, avoided cost, and opportunity cost all involve similar reasoning.
+The Concepts Cost Saving, Avoided Cost, and Opportunity Cost all involve similar reasoning.
 These are relative terms that have meaning only when the analyst compares one outcome to another.
 When any of these terms appears in business planning or decision support, the fundamental questions are:

 • Which courses of action are realistically possible?